zbb272/intro-fetch-lab-dc-web-career-021819/README.md

 promiseForData.then(response => response.json())
 ```

 This is similar to attaching an event handler to handle a DOM event!
-When the result 'happens' - when SWAPI responds to the HTTP request with some data - we want to do something with that data. `then` is the way we specify what should happen when the promise resolves.
+When the result 'happens' - when SWAPI responds to the HTTP request with some data - we want to do something with that data. `then` is the way we specify what should happen when the `Promise` resolves.

-In this case, we want to parse the body of the response as JSON, so we call the `.json()` method. `then()` returns a promise, and _that_ promise's handler will get the parsed JSON as input.
+In this case, we want to parse the body of the response as JSON, so we call the `.json()` method. `then()` returns a `Promise`, and _that_ `Promise`'s handler will get the parsed JSON as input.

 ```
 promiseForData